electronut/ElectronutLabs-hackaBLE/README.md

 - On a custom PCB, hand-soldered easily using the castellated 2.54 mm pitch headers
 - On a custom PCB, using a stencil and oven, making use of extra pads underneath the PCB

-hackaBLE uses offers more value than just using the BLE module directly - since it incorporates the necessary passive compoments - including the ones for the buck converter for power saving - and adds an RGB LED and a button for convenience.
+hackaBLE uses offers more value than just using the BLE module directly - since it incorporates the necessary passive components - including the ones for the buck converter for power saving - and adds an RGB LED and a button for convenience.
 It's also much easier to solder than the bare modules.

 ### Pinout for hackaBLE